django/channels_redis/README.rst

 .. image:: https://img.shields.io/pypi/v/channels_redis.svg
     :target: https://pypi.python.org/pypi/channels_redis

-A Django Channels channel layer that uses Redis as its backing store, and supports both a single-server and sharded configurations, as well as group support.
-Requires Python 3.6 or higher to function correctly (3.5 will look like it works, but have random errors).
+Provides Django Channels channel layers that use Redis as a backing store.

+There are two available implementations:

+* ``RedisChannelLayer`` is the orignal layer, and implements channel and group handling itself.
+* ``RedisPubSubChannelLayer`` is newer and leverages Redis Pub/Sub for message dispatch.

+Both layers support a single-server and sharded configurations.

 **Note:** Prior versions of this package were called ``asgi_redis`` and are still available under PyPI as that name if you need them for Channels 1.x projects.